Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mischievous-apprentice.md

 ---

 # Elegant Improvisation
 Starting at 17th level, you can take an additional reaction once per round, and only in order to cast a spell that has the casting time of 1 reaction, or to perform a [[precarious riposte]].
-You can use this feature a number of times equal to half you proficiency bonus, and you regain all expended uses of it when you finish a long rest.
+After you use this feature, you can't use it again until you finish a short or long rest.

 [:classes/rogue/mischievous-apprentice/alt:]